Contactinfo@meritcb.euPowered by

 Frequently Asked Questions

-Do I need to find the supervisor before applying to MERIT?
+Do I need to find the research group/supervisor before applying to MERIT?

 Yes.
-All the supervisors listed on the MERIT website are ready to host a MERIT fellow.
-You should learn as much as possible about the supervisor’s profile and the related research group activities in order to make sure that your research proposal is in line with the research group activities, projects and infrastructure.
-After your own search, you should contact the supervisor or the group leader to obtain his/her endorsement regarding the feasibility of your project.
-However, the supervisors shall not be involved in the development of the content of your research proposal.
+All the research groups and corresponding supervisors listed on the MERIT website are ready to host a MERIT fellow.
+Find out more about the supervisor’s profile and the related research group activities in order to make sure that your research proposal is in line with the research group activities, projects and infrastructure.
+After your own search, contact the supervisor or the MERIT Management Board to obtain endorsement regarding the feasibility of your project.
+Please note that the supervisors shall not be involved in the development of the content of your research proposal.

-How do I get confirmation of the feasibility?
+How do I get confirmation of the feasibility (endorsement)?

 What kind of support can I get during the application process?

-The Info Session and training in evaluation criteria is planned for applicants within the second call.
-Follow the website and its section Events so you do not miss the important dates.
+The Info Session and Training How to write a competitive proposal are planned for applicants within the second call.
+The dates of the sessions are 12th March (Info session) and 19th March (training).
+Register for both sessions in the section Events.
 In addition to these events, email or online consultations are offered to all candidates.
-The Programme Manager will guide you through the application process and answer your specific questions related to your application or the proposal template.
 If you are interested in such support, contact the Management Board at info@meritcb.eu.

 What is the evaluation criteria for research proposals?